 Some Master’s study programs also specify language proficiency requirements.
 So, for example, you will need minimum scores on the TOEFL or IELTS test for all Master’s study programs conducted in English.
 You can find out the score required for admission by reviewing the respective admission regulations.

 The language of instruction at the University of Stuttgart is German, except in international or English-language Master’s programs.
 A good command of German is therefore essential for successful studies.
 The University requires proof of sufficient knowledge of German from all applicants.

 Some Bachelor of Science study programs call for pre-study internships.
 Proof must be presented either at enrollment or by semester start.
 In exceptional cases, the internship can also be completed later.

 Please note that while some pre-study internships can be made up later, we nevertheless strongly recommend doing the internships during the time before you start your studies.
 Integrating an internship with studies within the required make-up timeframe is often more difficult than expected.

 The majority of study programs that require a pre-study internship have an Internship Office.
 It does not intermediate internships but provides support in choosing internships and in evaluating their contents.
 The internship office is also the right contact partner for possible time extensions if you were not able to complete your internship prior to the start of studies.
 You also present your proof of internship completion to the internship office.
-Look for the exact rules and requirements in the internship guidelines.
+The Internship Office is responsible for approving pre-study internships and for certifying approval.

 In many study programs. a portion of ECTS credits with respect to so-called key skills, which is a requisite part of every B.A. study program, can be earned through an internship.
 There are also individual study programs that prescribe a mandatory internship.
 The details are governed by the exam regulation for each major subject.
 Whether required or not, we generally recommend that you do internships.